Abdullah1738/omsbench/AWS.md

 Creates a single-AZ VPC with dedicated subnets, NAT gateway, interface endpoints for SSM, and CloudWatch VPC flow logs.

+> Tip: If you already have a VPC that matches the target CIDR, export `EXISTING_VPC_ID=<vpc-id>` before running the script to reuse it and avoid hitting AWS VPC quota limits.

 ```bash
 cat <<'EOF' > scripts/02-network.sh
 #!/usr/bin/env bash